smart-data-models/dataModel.SDMX/Observation/doc/spec_ES.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     timePeriod:
       description: 'The period of time or point in time to which the measured observation refers.
 The measurement represented by each observation corresponds to a specific point in time (e.g. a single day) or a period (e.g. a month, a fiscal year, or a calendar year).
 This is used as a time stamp and is of particular importance for time series data.
-In cases where the actual time period of the data differs from the target reference period, “time period” refers to the actual period.'
+In cases where the actual time period of the data differs from the target reference period, “time period” refers to the actual period'
       type: string
       x-ngsi:
         model: "http://purl.org/linked-data/sdmx/2009/dimension#timePeriod"
         type: Property
     title:
-      description: 'This property contains the main identifier for the Observation, the URI.'
+      description: 'This property contains the main identifier for the Observation, the URI'
       format: uri
       type: string
       x-ngsi: